 The chemical, plastics and life sciences sector plays a key role in enabling the transition towards a sustainable society by its chemical and technological processes and products portfolio’s.
 The chemical and plastics industry is a provider of energy-efficient and GHG reducing solutions, such as light-weight composites for automotive applications, thermal insulation materials, high-tech materials for wind mills and solar panels.
 Also for water retention, efficient water use and water quality the sector provides sustainable solutions.
 Hence the chemical and life sciences industry continuously delivers solutions for contributing to sustainability targets through its products and technologies throughout the economy.

 For our production sites, the indicators on energy consumption, energy efficiency and greenhouse gas emissions, demonstrate how our sector has already made the switch to less climate impacting energy sources.
 And how energy efficiency has increased steadily making it possible to produce more with less energy and thus reducing the greenhouse gas emissions of production.
 The water indicators (water use and water quality) show how the sector has reduced its water footprint, both in terms of water used and in terms of discharges into the environment.
 In the recently launched “Learning Network Water” companies used the WWF Water Risk Filter to further explore, asses, respond and value water risks.
-Goal of this learning network is to identify projects to further continue to save water and mitigate the risk of water scarcity.
+The goal of this learning network is to identify projects to further continue to save water and mitigate the risk of water scarcity.